qaalabs/DE5M4/docs/day2/cloud/scenario-b.md

-# Scenario B: Retail Sales ETL
+# Cloud: Scenario B ~ Retail Sales ETL

 A large retailer operates **350 stores** across the country.
 Each store uploads its daily sales report as a **CSV file** (\~10 MB) to cloud storage at **midnight**.